Kent Environment and Community Network

 Biodiversity is in dramatic decline, carbon consumption is growing and air pollution increasing in urban areas, and our green spaces are ever dwindling.
-And all this before the major changes about to be unleashed.
-With over 1000 pages of planning law set to be ditched in favour of the Coalition’s 52-page National Planning Policy Framework (NPPF), the chances of the environment getting the protection it needs do not look promising.
+And all this before the major changes about to be unleashed with the loss of the oversight of the Court of Justice of the European Union and a Government drunk on growth at any cost including its’ financial backing to unaccountable Local Enterprise Partnerships & dangerous fracking, it is not extreme to say that the chances of the environment getting the protection it needs, do not look promising.

 Decisions made under our planning system have a huge impact on the environment.
-But how will environmental concerns be properly addressed if there is no third party right of appeal; if unaccountable vested interests such as Local Enterprise Partnerships are to play a pivotal role in devising planning policy; if there is to be a presumption in favour of “sustainable development”; if existing targets for developing brownfield land are scrapped; and if bribery is to be legitimised by the proposed New Homes Bonus and other financial payments from developers via the Community Infrastructure Levy?
-There is widespread suspicion that the “localism” agenda has little to do with Mr Average having more influence in his community, and much to do with facilitating development regardless of environmental concerns.
+But how will environmental concerns be properly addressed if there is no third party right of appeal; if unaccountable vested interests such as Local Enterprise Partnerships are to play a pivotal role in devising planning policy; if there is to be a presumption in favour of “sustainable development” when the definition of sustainable development has no meaning; if existing targets for developing brownfield land are scrapped; and if bribery is to be legitimised by the proposed New Homes Bonus and other financial payments from developers via the Community Infrastructure Levy?
+It is now clear that the so-called “localism” agenda has little to do with Mr Average having more influence in his community, and much to do with facilitating development regardless of environmental concerns.

 KECN is campaigning to ensure that planning decisions are not determined solely by arguments about economic development, but that equal weight is given both to environmental protection and to the needs and wishes of local communities.